Rome: Back-Street Riches

-Rick: 2000 years ago this was the neighborhood bar?
+Rick: Two thousand years ago this was the neighborhood bar.

-Michaela: Yes, like a cafeteria or a fast food place.
+Francesca: Yes, like a cafeteria or a fast-food place.

-Michaela: You would come up to the counter and maybe order something to go.
-Maybe you might see some food or drinks on display here or if you had time you would come inside and you could have something sitting down.
-And here probably they had a display of the food or maybe the cups and the plates.
+Francesca: You would come up to the counter and maybe order something to go.
+Maybe you might see some food or some drinks on display here, or if you had time you would come inside, and you could have something sitting down.
+And here probably they had a display of the food, or maybe the cups and the plates.
 And then there is a pictorial menu that shows us what was offered.
-So we have food, we have drinks and we have music.
+So we have food, we have drinks, and we have music.

-Michaela: Yes, why not!
-As you can see public restrooms are really public.
-And quite advanced.
-They had running water coming through.
+Francesca: Yes, why not!
+As you can see, public restrooms are really public.
+And quite advanced; they had running water coming through.

 Rick: So, there's a stream going all the time, constantly flushing.

-Michaela: Yes, constantly flushing so constantly clean.
-Imagine frescos on the walls and even revolving doors at the entrance.
+Francesca: Yes, constantly flushing, so constantly clean.
+Imagine frescoes on the walls, and even revolving doors at the entrance.

 Rick: It's so easy to underestimate how advanced Rome was.

 Ostia's delightful little museum helps bring life to these ruins.
-These fine statues—tangled wrestlers, kissing cupids, playful gods—adorned the courtyards of wealthy Ostia families.
+These fine statues — tangled wrestlers, kissing cupids, playful gods — adorned the courtyards of wealthy Ostia families.
 Many of the statues are second- and third-century Roman copies inspired by famous but now lost Greek originals.
-These portrait busts are of real people—like those you’d meet on the streets here 1800 years ago.
+These portrait busts are of real people — like those you'd meet on the streets right here, 1,800 years ago.